 In her new autobiography, “Straight Walk: A Supermodel’s Journey to Finding her Truth” (pub date: February 2015), Velasquez recalls her triumphant journey from poverty to international acclaim.
 In this intimate and inspiring memoir, she courageously reveals her personal truth.Order

 As an Artist for Peace, Velasquez is a celebrity advocate for UNESCO.
 She received the “Women Together” award at the United Nations in 2009 and the Solidarity Award in November 2010.
+On August 30th 2018 Patricia was designated by the Organization of American States (OAS) Goodwill Ambassador for the Rights of Indigenous Peoples of the Americas during a ceremony at the headquarters of the hemispheric institution in Washington, DC.

 The La Femme Festival, a premier festival that focuses on platforming women filmmakers, has honoured Patricia with their 2015 Humanitarian Award.
 The award will be presented in November 2015.